 Although your choices of foods come from the 5 food groups, quantities will vary.
 Firstly, you should opt for an abundance of vegetables, legumes and fruit of all colours.

 Also, it’s necessary to have protein in your diet, but you don’t want to consume much fat.
 With this in mind, when choosing meats be sure to select the leanest options.
-Some lean options include seafood, low fat beef, eggs, tofu, nuts and seeds.
+Some lean options include seafood, low-fat beef, eggs, tofu, nuts and seeds.

 Finally, and of no less importance, it’s always important to stay well hydrated.
 Drink lots of water unless your doctor has told you not to due to a health condition.

-There’s many myths out there surrounding the consumption of certain foods including saturated fats, sugar, salt and alcohol.
+There are many myths out there surrounding the consumption of certain foods including saturated fats, sugar, salt and alcohol.

-The fact is that fats are really calorie dense and can lead to weight gain.
-Also certain fats just aren’t good for you including saturated fats.
+The fact is that fats are really calorie-dense and can lead to weight gain.
+Also, certain fats just aren’t good for you including saturated fats.
 The best fats to eat are healthy fats/ polyunsaturated fats that are found naturally in foods including oily fish, nuts and avocados.

 Salt is added to just about everything.
-In most instances you don’t really need to add salt to anything as it’s found naturally in several foods.
+In most instances, you don’t really need to add salt to anything as it’s found naturally in several foods.
 If you have too much salt in your diet it can lead to high blood pressure and cardiovascular disease.
 Salt that’s found naturally in foods is usually enough to meet your sodium requirements.

 As people get older they tend to be less physically active and therefore they don’t need to eat as many calories.
-Because fats are really hight in calories, it’s a good idea to limit/ reduce your fat intake.
+Because fats are really high in calories, it’s a good idea to limit/ reduce your fat intake.
 Avoid saturated fats as these types of fats are really bad for you.
-If you want to eat foods such as pastries and desserts, read the labels and try to opt for the lower calorie options that contain the least amount of saturated fats as possible.
+If you want to eat foods such as pastries and desserts, read the labels and try to opt for the lower calorie options that contain the least amount of saturated fats possible.

-It’s all well and good to make suggestions about diet for those who have enough money, but unfortunately for some people money is the reason that their nutritional requirements aren’t being met.
+It’s all well and good to make suggestions about diet for those who have enough money, but unfortunately for some people, money is the reason that their nutritional requirements aren’t being met.
 If you’re on a strict budget, all of the above ideas are suggestions.
 Take these suggestions on board and try to do your best within your budget to support your healthy ageing process.
 There are many recipe suggestions online as a helpful guide.
-Eating healthy can be expensive, but there’s ways that you can save on food.
+Eating healthy can be expensive, but there are ways that you can save on food.